 Lectures: The course will include sixteen lectures, eight in Michaelmas and eight in Lent.
 The lectures provide an introduction to and overview of the course.
 Seminars: There will be two revision seminars in Easter term.

-Supervisions: Students will have ten supervisions: four in Michaelmas, four in Lent and two in Easter.
+Supervisions: Students will have ten supervisions: four in Michaelmas, four in Lent, and two in Easter.
 Language classes: Students will attend two language classes weekly, commencing from absolute beginner level.
-Lessons will strongly focus on practical elements of spoken and written communication.
+Lessons will include practical elements of spoken and written communication, but will focus on grammar, vocabulary, and reading comprehension in preparation for the translation task in the exam.

-Reading: The course will include various materials, including films and musical works, but the vast majority of sources will be textual.
-Students will read novels, poems, plays, short stories, hip hop lyrics, memoirs and historical studies.
+Reading: The course will include various materials, including films and musical works, but the majority of sources will be textual.
+Students will read novels, poems, plays, short stories, memoirs, and historical studies.
 Certain texts will be obligatory, but students will also be able to choose particular areas of interest for more focused study.